-Albufeira is the Algarve’s premier resort town, which boasts glorious beaches, a scenic old town and a buzzing atmosphere.
-The town is often purely regarded as a beach holiday destination, but there is a surprising amount to see and do within the central Algarve region.
+Albufeira is the Algarve’s premier resort town, which boasts glorious beaches, a charming old quarter and a buzzing atmosphere.
+Albufeira is often purely regarded as a beach holiday destination, but there is a surprising amount to see and do within the surrounding region.
 This guide will detail the most popular sights and activities for a holiday to Albufeira.

-The boat tour prices vary depending on the length of the tour, the novelty of the boat, or additional gimmicks but typical cost are:
+The boat tour prices vary depending on the length of the tour, the novelty of the boat, and additional activities, typical cost are:

 • 3-hour deep sea fishing for snapper, mackerel, grouper €35/€25 (adult/child)